sensu/sensu-docs/content/sensu-core/2.0/guides/plan-maintenance.md

 ## Using silencing to plan maintenance

-The purpose of this guide is to help you plan a maintenance window, by creating a silenced entry for a specific entity named `i-424242`, in order to prevent alerts as you restart or redeploy the services associated with this entity.
+The purpose of this guide is to help you plan a maintenance window, by creating a silenced entry for a specific entity named `i-424242` and its check named `check-http`,  in order to prevent alerts as you restart or redeploy the services associated with this entity.

 ### Creating the silenced entry

-The first step is to create a silenced entry that will silence all checks on an entity named `i-424242`, for a planned maintenance window that starts at **01:00**, on **Sunday**, and ends **1 hour** later.
+The first step is to create a silenced entry that will silence the check `check-http` on an entity named `i-424242`, for a planned maintenance window that starts at **01:00**, on **Sunday**, and ends **1 hour** later.
 Your username will automatically be added as the **creator** of the silenced entry.

 {{< highlight shell >}}
 sensuctl silenced create \
 --subscription 'entity:i-424242' \
+--check 'check-http' \
 --begin 'Mar 18 2018 1:00AM' \
 --expire 3600 \
 --reason 'Server upgrade'